FAQs for Students

 If a purchase of stored value credit on the Cal 1 Card debit account has been inadvertently made in error and the intended desire was to purchase Meal Plan flex dollars, the funds cannot be transferred.
 The meal plan purchase must be made at the Cal Dining website (dining.berkeley.edu).

-If the Cal 1 Card debit purchase occurred within 90 days, you may request a partial or full refund of the erroneous Cal 1 Card debit purchase by sending an email to firstname.lastname@example.org.
+If the Cal 1 Card debit purchase occurred within 90 days and you have not used any of the deposited funds, you may request a partial or full refund of the erroneous Cal 1 Card debit purchase by sending an email to email@example.com.
 The Cal 1 Card office will then contact the Student Affairs Cashier's office to authorize the refund.

 No. While Cal 1 Card Debit funds can be used to pay for goods and services at all Cal Dining locations, these funds cannot be used to purchase a meal plan or flex dollars.
 Please refer to the Cal 1 Card debit FAQ website page for further details.